santi1110/bd_lbc_team_template/team_charter.md

-    *E.g., communicate when there is a misunderstanding, don’t move forward until the situation is resolved, directly address and resolve negativity, give and receive feedback with a positive, strength-building mindset, if necessary, escalate to an ATA staff member*
+    *E.g., communicate when there is a misunderstanding, don’t move forward until the situation is resolved, directly address and resolve negativity, give and receive feedback with a positive, strength-building mindset, if necessary, escalate to a BloomTech staff member*

 ### Dependability, Structure, Clarity